VenkatRamReddyK/CheckersAndChess/README.md

 #Achievements:
 1. I had many sleepless nights, but nothing could stop me for my success on Feb/18/2009, on which I was awarded Merit Certificate for My project entitled "Checkers-Game with a design " work at Ciencia'09 Symposium, an Annual Technical Fest conducted by our University.
 2. Enhance the Game by developing Chess-Game, by using Run-time Polymorphism, a concept in OOPS with in a time period of 3 days.
 I gave more importance to the control flow diagrams and refactoring and class structures than the amount of time I spent on coding, and without which I could not have developed Chess game in 3 days.
+3. Intiated Pair-Programming with the help of Sri kanth, (In Collaborators list)
-3. User can select the Game of choice from Help menu and play the game he likes.
+4. User can select the Game of choice from Help menu and play the game he likes.
-4. I wrote 6000 lines of code in C++ which is very reliable, where I have used most of the OOPS concepts like pure virtual functions, overriding, abstract classes, abstract methods, final keywords, inheritance, polymorphism, pointers,..
+5. I wrote 6000 lines of code in C++ which is very reliable, where I have used most of the OOPS concepts like pure virtual functions, overriding, abstract classes, abstract methods, final keywords, inheritance, polymorphism, pointers,..

 #Enhancements that I could have thought of
 1. Usage of Design Pattern, that better maintains the class structuring.